Rummu Jüri

-Rummu Jüri (born Jüri Rummo; in Kehtna Parish – unknown) was an Estonian itinerant, thief and robber.
+Rummu Jüri (born Jüri Rummo; – unknown) was an Estonian itinerant, thief and robber.
 He has become the archetypical Estonian folk hero, an outlaw who stole from the rich to give to the poor.
 Although most noted for his material egalitarianism, in the stories he also pursues other types of equality and justice.

 Early life and criminal career

 Jüri was born in Kehtna Parish as the first child of farm tenant Jaan Rummo and his wife Anne.
 As a teenager, Jüri was a boarder in Kehtna manor (German: Kechtel), where he studied a little German.
 He once stole a piece of meat (according to other records, a bottle of wine) from the manor for his sick father, for which the gentleman sentenced him to corporal punishment.
 Some time later, the Harju County Court sentenced him to 6 months in prison for stealing goods from a Russian itinerant merchant.

 When he got rid of it, he started robbing the manors.
 His closest companions on the raids were Mats Salm and Ado Antrep, who were soon caught.
 Repeatedly, he was hunted, but each time he managed to escape.
 Even from the Tallinn castle prison, where he climbed through the ceiling and finally descended from the castle tower by a rope.
 The German and Estonian-language newspapers of that time (Tallinna Sõber) complained that an "understood nation" was holding him "because of the luster that shines around this scammer", calling him the "Rinaldo Rinaldini of Estonia", "Fra Diavolo of our province", "Estonia's Don Juan" and stating that "women have helped or hidden him here and there in escapes".
 The same newspapers gave examples where he showed "pride" and helped the poor.